Braess' Paradoxes in Coupled Power and Transportation Systems: Mitigation

 \section{Mitigation}

-If unfortunately a coupled power and transportation system exhibits BPs, it is of interest to mitigate/circumvent them.
+If a coupled system exhibits BPs, it is of interest to mitigate them.
 Here we focus on mitigation via \emph{charging pricing} -- as the charging infrastructure is being expanded and the charging business ecosystem grows rapidly, less regulatory and institutional friction exists today for adopting new charging pricing rules than, e.g., modifying grid dispatch protocols.
-Taking a different point of view, the \mh{LMP-based} pricing considered in the bulk of the paper, despite naturally capturing long-term spatial electricity cost variation and have been used in prior work \citep{he2013optimal}, it may not be the precise charging pricing policy adopted in practice.
-In this sense, our results about alternative charging pricing policies in this section complement those for LMP based pricing.
+Taking a different point of view, the \mh{LMP-based} pricing considered in the bulk of the paper, despite naturally capturing long-term spatial electricity cost variation and having been used in prior work \citep{he2013optimal}, it may not be the precise pricing policy adopted in practice.
+In this sense, our results on alternative charging pricing policies complement those for LMP-based pricing.